Financial advice feeds pet food company’s major growth

 When Natures Menu teamed up with Stephenson Smart in 2010 the business had grown to a £10m turnover and 70 staff – and was set to get through a management buyout, restricting and re-financing.

-It has led to further growth to a £30m turnover and an impending move from its Watton base to a new factory at Snetterton, due to open in September 2017, which will double capacity and lead to another 25-50 jobs.
+It has led to further growth to a £30m turnover and an a move from its Watton base to a new factory at Snetterton, which doubled capacity and lead to more jobs.

 Natures Menu also has depots in Leeds, Bristol and Cumbernauld in Scotland as well as a Germany-based European operation.